Managing Asbestos in the Workplace

 Share this article

-In March 2023 an asbestos removal company has been convicted (awaiting sentence) and its director has been given a prison sentence after managing asbestos incorrectly, failing to ensure the safe removal of asbestos.
+An asbestos removal company has been convicted and its director has been given a prison sentence after managing asbestos incorrectly, failing to ensure the safe removal of asbestos.

 The company was advertised as a licenced asbestos removal company and removed licensable material from domestic properties throughout the UK.

-It turned out, after an investigation by HSE, that the company had never held a license and conducted their undertakings in such a manner so as to cause large-scale contamination of the air, putting homeowners and their families as well as their own workforce and any other person on premises where work was conducted, at risk.
+It turned out, after an investigation by HSE, that the company had never held a license and conducted their undertakings in such a manner so as to cause large-scale contamination of the air.
+This not only put homeowners and their families at risk, but it put their own workforce and any other person on premises where work was conducted, at risk as well.
 It was also brought to light that previously issued prohibition notices had been ignored.

 The company was found guilty of breaching Regulation 8 (1) and 11 (1)(a) of the Control of Asbestos Regulations as well as guilty of a charge relating to the failure to comply with a prohibition notice which was applicable to two addresses they were working at, which were issued to prevent them working on licenced asbestos materials.